paulilab/paulilab.github.io/_pages/joinus.md

 title: Join us
 permalink: /joinus/
 splash: /assets/img/splash/fish3.jpg
+description: We are always looking for highly motivated, creative scientists with a strong background in molecular biology, developmental biology, biochemistry and imaging.
 ---
 ## Vacancies

 We are always looking for highly motivated, creative scientists with a strong background in molecular biology, developmental biology, biochemistry and